 850 mb and 700 mb

-The following section will only show scatter plots at the 850 mb level as these are very representative of the scatter plots at 700 mb.
+The following section will only show scatter plots at the 850-mb level as these are representative of the scatter plots at 700 mb.

 Temperature

-The observed and modeled temperatures are well correlated at the 850 and 700 mb levels.
+The observed and modeled temperatures are well correlated at the 850 and 700-mb levels.
 There appears to be a slight tendency for more outliers left of the 1:1 line especially in January most likely indicating that observations are erroneously cold or the WRF simulation is producing temperatures that are too warm.